MostafaMaged/FlightBookingSystem/README.md

 this is Flight bookin application which allow both admin and user to do many things.

 ## Security:
-Request and Responses in this application are secured through **JSON Web Tokens**-based authentication and authorization system.
+Request and Responses in this application are secured through **JSON Web Tokens**-based authentication and authorization system.<br>
 ##############################################
 ### .
 APIs :